George Cadle Price: Honours

 In September 2000, Price became the first person to receive Belize's highest honour, the Order of the National Hero, for the prominent role he played in leading his country to independence.
 In 2000 he also received the Order of the Caribbean Community.
 In 2005 he was awarded Cuba's highest honour, the Order of José Martí by Cuban President Fidel Castro.
 He also received honours from Honduras, Mexico and Venezuela.

 In 1982, he was made a member of the Privy Council of the United Kingdom.
 In 2003 a street in Belmopan was named George Price Boulevard and in 2012 the Western Highway was renamed the George Price Highway.
 The George Price Centre for Peace and Development is named after Price.
 The Centre was officially inaugurated in September 2002 and opened to the public in January 2004.

 Since June 2025 an image of Price is featured on every $5, $20, and $100 Belize dollar banknote.
 In 2006 to celebrate 25 years since independence the Belize Postal Service released a commemorative stamp featuring Price.

-In Belize, since 2021, the 15th of January is celebrated as a public holiday known as George Price Day.
-National Service Day is celebrated every 19th of September to commemorate the anniversary of Price's death.
+In Belize, since 2021, the 15th of January, Price's birthday, is celebrated as a public holiday known as George Price Day.
+National Service Day is celebrated every 19 September to commemorate the anniversary of Price's death..

 In 2024 a 16-foot bronze statue of Price was unveiled in Battlefield Park in Belize City.